Welcome to Intemesher – the Future of Internal Combustion

 Compared to piston engines, Intemesher designs can fit three times the combustion volume in the same space and weight, with at least three combustion events per rotation and overlapping power strokes for strong low-RPM torque.

 With no pistons and no reciprocation, kinetic energy losses are eliminated.
-Traditional engines waste power as pistons stop and start four times per revolution.
-Intemesher’s balanced rotors spin smoothly on bearings, achieving very high RPM with minimal vibration while producing multiple times more power for size — without sacrificing efficiency.
+Intemesher’s balanced rotors spin smoothly on bearings, at very high RPM with minimal vibration while producing multiple times more power for size — all without sacrificing efficiency.

 Construction is simpler and cheaper, with fewer parts and precision CNC machining enabling smooth intermeshing of the rotors, like the gears that control them.
 The result: lighter, smaller, and more efficient engines that cut emissions, improve fuel economy, and outperform heavy, inefficient alternatives in transport, marine, and static applications.